Smokeless Tobacco and Health Risks

 Autor: OncoLink Team

-Smokeless tobacco products are known by many names: dip, chew, spit, oral and spitless tobacco, and dry and moist snuff (snus).
-Smokeless tobacco is not a safe alternative to cigarettes.
+Smokeless tobacco products can be called: dip, chew, spit, oral and spitless tobacco, and dry and moist snuff (snus).
+Smokeless tobacco is not a safe choice instead of cigarettes.

 The facts about smokeless tobacco: